Brooklyn Center, Minnesota: Geography

-According to the United States Census Bureau, the city has an area of 8.381 sqmi, of which 8.003 sqmi is land and 0.378 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 8.381 sqmi, of which 8.003 sqmi is land and 0.378 sqmi is water.
 All of Brooklyn Center is in the Upper Mississippi Watershed Basin.
 The Mississippi River is the eastern boundary of the city and is part of the Mississippi National River and Recreation Area of Minnesota.
 The North Mississippi Regional Park, at 5700 Lyndale Avenue North, is managed by Three Rivers Park District Board, on which Brooklyn Center is represented in District 3.

 Southwestern Brooklyn Center includes Upper Twin Lake (117 acres) and connects to a chain of lakes that discharge into Shingle Creek, which discharges into the Mississippi River.
 Shingle Creek also runs through Palmer Lake.
 The city is a member of Shingle Creek and West Mississippi Watershed Management Commission, which manages the lakes, streams, and wetlands in this area.
 Palmer Lake Park is a natural environmental preserve of lake and marsh habitat on over 200 acres.

 All of Brooklyn Center is in the state's Deciduous Forest Biome.
 The Plant Hardiness Zone is 4B, with an average minimum extreme temperature of -25 to -20 Fahrenheit.
 The city has developed and maintains 26 parks and a 20-mile trail system.
 The majority of land use is single-family homes.
 The historical route, Osseo Road, was renamed Brooklyn Boulevard by both Brooklyn Center and Brooklyn Park in 1969.
 Interstates 94 and 694 and Minnesota State Highways 100 and 252 are four of the main routes in Brooklyn Center.

 Demographics

+2020 census

+As of the 2020 census, there were 33,782 people, 11,309 households, and 7,413 families residing in the city.
+The population density was 4221.2 PD/sqmi.
+There were 11,665 housing units.
+The racial makeup of the city was 34.4% White, 27.9% African American, 1.4% Native American, 19.0% Asian, 0.0% Pacific Islander, 8.2% from some other races and 9.0% from two or more races.
+Hispanic or Latino of any race were 13.8% of the population.
+29.3% of residents were under the age of 18, 9.0% were under 5 years of age, and 11.5% were 65 and older.